The first example of watchmaking from Japan to be presented on the platform.

 An inclined view of the dial, movement with hands removed from the case.

 Flat polished, heavily angled daufine hands.

 The dial removed recto-verso, showing the riveted indexes and name plaques.

 View of the movement from under the dial.

 On nearly all winding stems since the 1940's there is a thread which can be adapted in length to accommodate the length of the stem in relation to the thickness of the case.
 On this stem, there is an alternative approach with a simple rod form with two milled flattened sides driven into a corresponding shaped crown tube.
 Also on the crown tube, there are two synthetic seals to render the winding crown water resistant inside of the case tube.

 Power reserve 55 hours Vibrations 36,000 VPH Jewels x37

 The balance spring.
 Grand Seiko uses a new generation of Spron alloys.
 Spron 610 alloy was developed over a five year period.
 Compared with previous alloys, Spron 610 had twice the impact resistance, and a magnetic resistance more than three times higher than previous versions.

 The overall construction of both the movement and the case is congruent with the goal of a strong and precise timekeeper designed for longevity.
-With a solid stainless steel two-piece case with one of the strongest case tubes, I have ever seen, to the fully jewelled calibre with all wheels pivoting in rubies.
-Although the overall finishing could be improved, the resulting calibre combines vintage solidity in construction with modern manufacturing techniques and alloys effectively.
+A solid stainless steel, two-piece case with one of the strongest case tubes ever machined.
+The fully jewelled calibre has all wheels pivoting in rubies.
+The resulting calibre combines vintage solidity in construction with, modern manufacturing techniques and alloys effectively.